gauravsbd/KitabGhar/README.md

-#Kitabghar is platform for secondhand marketpalce for bookd
+#Kitabghar is platform for secondhand marketpalce for books